ajakaja/ajakaja.github.io/_cache/mechanics.md

 category: cache
 ---

-*I started trying figure out how [symplectic integrators](https://en.wikipedia.org/wiki/Symplectic_integrator) give better (roughly energy-preserving) solutions to differential equations, making them preferable for implementing physics simulations in games, and got lost in a rabbithole of 'trying to actually understand classical mechanics'.
+*I started trying to figure out how [symplectic integrators](https://en.wikipedia.org/wiki/Symplectic_integrator) give better (roughly energy-preserving) solutions to differential equations, making them preferable for implementing physics simulations in games, and got lost in a rabbithole of 'trying to actually understand classical mechanics'.
 (Partly because this really needs to be solid to make better sense of QM.)
 Here are some notes.*

 (work in progress)